 The cost of raw materials, especially recycled scrap metals, has decreased, however the industry still struggles with margins due to rapidly rising labor costs.
 Rising labor costs are a major driver for automation – doubly so because the foundry is such a dangerous and uncomfortable work for humans.
 A breakthrough in foundry automation could mean decreased costs for automobile parts, train wheels, and any other mass-producible cast part.

-Reliance Foundry stays at the forefront of the industry to deliver the highest quality custom castings, offering a wide variety of custom metal casting and fabrication sourcing services.
+Reliance Foundry stays at the forefront of the foundry industry to deliver the highest-quality custom castings, offering a wide variety of custom metal casting and fabrication sourcing services.

 - American Foundry Society.
 “Castings in Our World”.